Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 greater depth of field than any of the individual source images.

 The classic way to extend depth of field is to take images using a narrow lens aperture.
 This solution has two serious disadvantages.
 Small apertures bring more light diffraction, degrading the image resolution and they reduce the light transmission, forcing the use of longer exposures, which leads to motion blur in the pictures.
 Also, even using the smallest aperture is sometimes not enough to capture the entire scene sharply.
 The alternative way is to take several frames of the same scene with different focal lengths.
 Each of these images has its own depth of field and they can be merged together, combining focused areas of each image and producing a resulting image with cumulative depth of field.
 Using this technique is essential in macro-photography and micro-photography as well as in all situations when the very near and very far objects in the scene have to be captured acutely.
-Usage: Choose Focus stacking option in the processing options dialog. |
+Usage: Turn on the Focus stacking option in the processing options pane. |

 |